Clip path

 Taxation in Trinidad and Tobago

 Different countries have different taxation rules.
-Here are all the payroll tax rates applicable for Trinidad and Tobago employees and employers
+Here are all the payroll tax rates applicable to Trinidad and Tobago employees and employers.

 Income Range (TTD) Tax Rate (%)

-Corporate Income Tax 30%; 35% for commercial banks
+Corporate Income Tax 30% standard; 35% for commercial banks

 Two other key taxes are: